JEP 404: Generational Shenandoah

 Summary

-Enhance the Shenandoah garbage collector with generational collection capabilities to improve sustainable throughput, load-spike resilience, and memory utilization.
+Enhance the Shenandoah garbage collector with experimental generational collection capabilities to improve sustainable throughput, load-spike resilience, and memory utilization.

 Goals